Kilteely-Dromkeen: History

 Dromkeen is famous for the Dromkeen Ambush, an attack on Black and Tan police forces during the Irish War of Independence in 1921.
 The attack was carried out near the old Church of Ireland church in a joint operation between the East Limerick and West Limerick Brigades of the Irish Republican Army (IRA).
 A flying column force of about 40 ambushed two lorries carrying between them thirteen Black and Tan police officers.
 Two of these managed to escape, but the other eleven were killed.
 It was one of the larger operations carried out by the IRA during the War of Independence.

 In modern times, Dromkeen was well known for its ballroom of romance, "The Oyster Ballroom", owned by the Hayes family.
 Since its creation in 1958 through the 60s it enjoyed immense popularity and attracted large crowds – sometimes up to 2,000 dancers from counties Limerick and Tipperary – for the weekly Sunday night dance where the leading showbands of the day played on a regular basis.
+In 2015, the ballroom burned to the ground.